clmarr/DiaSim/README.md

 ### Example configuration

 Suppose you have created a lexicon named `my_lexicon` and a cascade named `my_cascade`.
 You have put these files in the DiaSim directory.
-You want to run DiaSim and have it make an output folder called `my_run`.
+Suppose you also want to run DiaSim and have it make an output folder called `my_run`.
 Additionally, you want DiaSim to print to the console every sound change and affected etymon as it runs.

 Once you have navigated to the DiaSim directory, you will run a shell command that looks like this:

 Windows command line: